UIBK-DPS-DC/Cirrina-UseCases/smart-factory/swf-smart-factory/README.md

 - The business key functionality requires the latest `999-SNAPSHOT` version to function correctly in combination with CloudEvents (`ce-kogitobusinesskey` has no effect in previous versions).
 Additionally, Quarkus 3+ (Java 17+) is only supported in the latest snapshot versions.
 Stable versions require Quarkus 2 as well as Java 11.
 <br>**SOLUTION**: We use version `999-SNAPSHOT` instead of a stable version.
 - Produced CloudEvents can only be consumed **once** by a single workflow.
-<br>**SOLUTION**: If multiple workflows need to consume an event, sending it multiple times (preferably different events) is the only solution as of right now.
+<br>**SOLUTION**: If multiple workflows need to consume an event, sending it multiple times (preferably different events) is the only preferred solution as of right now.
 See state `jobDone` in `job_control.sw.json` for an example.
 - The Sonataflow Dev UI extension requires dependencies which do not support the `999-SNAPSHOT` version of Sonataflow and can thus currently not be used.
 <br>**SOLUTION**: Without the Dev UI, starting workflows or retrieving workflow information can be done by invoking the respective POST or GET requests manually.
 - Business keys are not passed to sub-workflows (`subFlow`).
 This means that sub-workflows can hardly be used on an event-based basis.